collectionspace/cspace-installer/docs/README.md

 # run only the collectionspace role tasks
 ansible-playbook --connection=local -i localhost, playbook.yml \
+  -e @vars/deploy.yml \
   --tags=collectionspace
 ```

-It may take one hour or more for the playbook to successfully run
+It may take one hour or more for the playbook to run to completion
-to completion the first time (it depends on many factors, such as
+the first time (it depends on many factors, such as allocated server
-allocated server resources, network performance etc.).
-Subsequent runs
+resources, network performance etc.).
+Subsequent runs (which can be
-(which can be done to maintain installer configuration) should be
+done to maintain installer configuration) should be much faster.
-much faster.

 It's possible for the installer to get interrupted and fail part way
 through the process.
 Should that happen simply re-run the installer